Written by FormBlends Clinical Review, Clinical Pharmacist & Medical Reviewer

 We evaluated each exercise using four weighted criteria based on clinical research and patient outcomes:

 Brisk walking involves maintaining a pace of 3-4 mph, roughly 100-120 steps per minute.
-This moderate-intensity exercise elevates heart rate to 50-70% of maximum while remaining comfortable enough for conversation.
+This moderate-intensity exercise increases heart rate to 50-70% of maximum while remaining comfortable enough for conversation.
 The beauty lies in its simplicity and universal accessibility.

-A landmark 2023 study in Diabetes Care followed 847 patients on semaglutide for 12 months (Johnson et al., 2023).
+A key 2023 study in Diabetes Care followed 847 patients on semaglutide for 12 months (Johnson et al., 2023).
 Those who walked briskly for 150 minutes weekly lost 18.2% more weight than sedentary participants.
 The walking group also showed superior improvements in HbA1c levels, dropping an additional 0.7% compared to non-exercisers.
 Another study in Obesity Medicine found that walking reduced GLP-1-related nausea by 34% when performed 2-3 hours after medication administration (Martinez et al., 2024).

 Start with 10-15 minute sessions three times weekly, gradually increasing to 30-45 minutes daily.
 Time walks for 2-3 hours after GLP-1 injection to minimize nausea while maximizing metabolic benefits.
 Use a fitness tracker to monitor pace and ensure you're hitting the target heart rate zone.
 The "talk test" works too - you should be able to speak in short sentences but not sing.

-Essentially free beyond comfortable walking shoes ($50-150).
+Importantly free beyond comfortable walking shoes ($50-150).
 Optional fitness tracker adds $30-300 depending on features.
 No gym membership or special equipment required, making this the most cost-effective option on our list.

 Resistance band training uses elastic bands to provide variable resistance throughout movement ranges.
 Unlike free weights, bands create accommodating resistance that increases as the band stretches, providing unique muscle activation patterns.
 This makes them ideal for maintaining lean muscle mass during GLP-1-induced weight loss.

 Research published in the Journal of Strength and Conditioning Research examined 156 patients using tirzepatide combined with resistance band training versus cardio alone (Thompson et al., 2024).
 The resistance band group preserved 89% of their lean muscle mass compared to 67% in the cardio-only group.
-More importantly, they maintained higher resting metabolic rates, burning an average of 127 more calories daily at rest.
+More they maintained higher resting metabolic rates, burning an average of 127 more calories daily at rest.
 A separate study found that resistance band exercises performed 30 minutes before GLP-1 injection improved glucose uptake by 23% (Chen et al., 2023).

 Perform full-body resistance band workouts 3-4 times weekly, focusing on compound movements like banded squats, chest presses, and rows.
 Use progressive overload by choosing thicker bands or pre-stretching bands for increased tension.
 Sessions should last 20-30 minutes, targeting 2-3 sets of 12-15 repetitions per exercise.
 Schedule workouts for mornings when energy levels are typically higher on GLP-1 medications.